Indie filmmaker starter kits

 1. The smartphone kit

-The Shure MV88+ video kit gives you the accessories to raise your YouTube, Tik Tok and Instagram game to a professional level.
+The Shure MV88+ digital video kit gives you the accessories to raise your YouTube, Tik Tok and Instagram game to a professional level.
 It features a digital condenser microphone that plugs into your smartphone charging port (both iPhone and Android compatible).

 The Shure MV88+ kit is easy to bring anywhere.